econtanaka/JODE_Moro_Moslehi_Tanaka/README.md

 - the "divorced_f" column shows the total number of divorced females for that age group,
 - the "separated_f" column shows the total number of separated females for that age group,
 - the "consensual_f" column shows the total number of females who are in a consensual union for that age group,
-- the "married_prev_f" column shows the total number of females who are previously married for that age group (the sum of the divorced and the widowed females. see Appendix A),
+- the "married_prev_f" column shows the total number of females who are previously married for that age group (the sum of the divorced and the widowed females. see Appendix A in the paper),
-- the "registered_prev_f" column shows the total number of females who are previously in a consensual union for that age group (see Appendix A),
+- the "registered_prev_f" column shows the total number of females who are previously in a consensual union for that age group (see Appendix A in the paper),
 - the "unknown_f" column shows the total number of females whose marital status is unknown for that age group.

 ## (2) The "stata" subfolder